elastic/security-research/README.md

 # Elastic Security Research

+**This site has been archived**
+This site was stood up on a temporary basis as a way to provide threat research to the community.

+The popularity of this research has led to the release of Elastic Security Labs.

+All research and tools, previous and future, is available on the Elastic Security Labs site **https://elastic.co/security-labs**.

+---

 The Elastic Security Research team pairs research on emerging threats with analysis of strategic, operational, and tactical adversary objectives.